Vinyl fans flock to UK record stops for Record Store Day 2022

 — wallace algernon🍍 (@marvelscales) April 23, 2022

-Meanwhile, The Rock Box Record Store in Camberley, Surrey said that they’d had the “biggest line we’ve ever had” as RSD ’22 customers queued up outside the shop this morning.
+Meanwhile, The Rock Box Record Store in Camberley, Surrey said that they saw the “biggest line we’ve ever had” as RSD ’22 customers queued up outside the shop this morning.

 Crash Records in Leeds shared a video of “early risers” lining up from the early hours while Banquet Records in Kingston, London posted footage of vinyl fans camping outside from 11:30pm last night (April 22).